yunastrian/WeatherForecast/README.md

 ## Open Weather Map API
 **Application Programming Interface (API)** is a set of subroutine definitions, protocols, and tools for building application software.
 In general terms, API allows programmers to use standard functions to interact with other operating systems. <br>
 **Open Weather Map API** is one of the APIs that can be used for predict the conditions of weather.
+We can use its feature to make simple weather forecast application easily.
 It was created by [Open Weather Map](https://openweathermap.org/).
-This API provides features that can be viewed [here](https://openweathermap.org/api).
+This API provides features to look current weather, predict 5 days forecast, etc. More information can be viewed [here](https://openweathermap.org/api).

 ## Package Structure
 ```